eteng3/Electrophys/README.md

 Electrophys
 ===========

 IT WORKS!!
 Using step size of 0.05 appears to work.
+Fixed bug where input time did not affect step pulse time.

     function hodgkinhuxley(iInputMag, iInputTime)

     vm = 0